michaelshawnlockwood/nyctaxi-pipeline/Context.md

 ✅ **Checkpoint reached.** Safe to snapshot VM or mark LKGC (Last Known Good Config).

+---

+# Wordclouds of Sorts

+## Achievements
+- Using PowerShell to write geoJSON file directly from SQL Server.
+- Confirmed that the **GeoJSON structure** must be a FeatureCollection with Polygon or MultiPolygon geometries, not Point geometries.

+## Current Challenges

+- **Validation of exported GeoJSON**: Ensuring the PowerShell-exported file is structurally correct (FeatureCollection, geometry types, properties present, coordinate order).
+- **File naming discipline**: Avoiding filename thrash and enforcing the canonical file path in all references.
+- **Map rendering baseline**: Achieving a first working D3 map render (zones visible, no tooltips/legends yet).
+- **Output discipline**: Preventing cluttered chats by enforcing single-block or text-only outputs per the rules.
+- **Context carryover**: Building the habit that ChatGPT reads `Context.md` at the start of every chat and applies only the active project section.

+## Next Steps

+- **Validate GeoJSON Export**
+  - Confirm exported file is a valid FeatureCollection.
+  - Check geometry types (Polygon or MultiPolygon) and coordinate order ([longitude, latitude]).
+  - Ensure required properties (`LocationID`, `zone`, `borough`) exist and `LocationID` values are unique.

+- **Establish a Baseline Map Render**
+  - Load the canonical `taxi_zones_4326.geojson` file.
+  - Verify that all zones display (even those with metric = 0).
+  - Do not add tooltips, legends, or styles until the base render is confirmed working.

+- **Context Discipline**
+  - Apply only the **Wordclouds of Sorts** section; ignore unrelated project notes.
+  - Re-read `Context.md` at the start of every new chat.
+  - Follow the Rules section strictly (single multi-page code block, no clutter, HARD STOP compliance).

+- **Documentation Hygiene**
+  - Keep file path, naming, and join key (`LocationID`) consistent across all notes and outputs.
+  - Update `Context.md` immediately when rules, file locations, or scope change.

+- **Future Enhancements (after baseline render)**
+  - Introduce tooltips with zone/borough/metric values.
+  - Add color scales for choropleth representation.
+  - Explore externalizing JS and styles only after baseline reliability is achieved.

+---

 # ChatGPT Rules, Authoring & Output Discipline